Skip to main content

 • active — boolean value indicates whether the logical replication slot is in use:

-• t — the slot has a consumer.
+• t — slot has a consumer.

 If you have PostgreSQL version 13 or higher, you can limit the maximum size of stored WAL files using the parameter max_slot_wal_keep_size.
-Note that when using this option, the transaction log may be deleted before the consumer reads the changes in the logical replication slot.
+Note that when using this parameter, the transaction log may be deleted before the consumer reads the changes in the logical replication slot.

 Delete logical replication slot

-3. Open the database card.
+4. Open the database card.